zacanger/niddesa/text/generated-translations/cullaniddesa/10-chinese-google.md

 And whoever has passed through doubts, what does his relief look like? "

-58. [World Zun: "Dushangya!"]
+58. [Blessed One: "Dushangya!"]
 For those who are incapable of lusting for him, for him, eagerness will not be discovered,

 And for those who have passed through doubts, there is no further relief for